Anti-discrimination law: Australia

 The Racial Discrimination Act 1975 was the first major anti-discrimination legislation passed in Australia, aimed at prohibiting discrimination based on race, ethnicity, or national origin.
 Jurisdictions within Australia moved shortly after to prohibit discrimination on the basis of sex, through acts including the Equal Opportunity Act 1977 and the Anti-Discrimination Act 1977.
 The Australian parliament expanded these protections with the Sex Discrimination Act 1984 (SDA) to cover all Australians and provide protections based on sex, relationship status, and pregnancy.
 Additionally, the SDA has been expanded to include gender identity and intersex status as protected groups.
 Discrimination based on disability status is also prohibited by the Disability Discrimination Act 1992.

 Belgium

 The first Belgian anti-discrimination law of 25 February 2003 was annulled by the Belgian Constitutional Court.
-The Court ruled that the law was discriminative since its scope didn't include discrimination on the basis of a political opinion or language and thus violated the articles 10-11 of the Belgian Constitution, instituting the principle of equality before law.
+The Court ruled that the law was discriminative since its scope did not include discrimination on the basis of a political opinion or language and thus violated the articles 10-11 of the Belgian Constitution, instituting the principle of equality before law.

 A new law came into force on the 9th of June 2007.
 This law prohibits any use of direct or indirect discrimination on the basis of age, sexual preference, marital status, birth, wealth, religion or belief, political or syndical opinion, language, current or future state of health, disability, physical or genetical property or social origin.

+Philippines

+The Philippines has a long history of establishing laws to protect individuals from discrimination and ensure equality before the law.
+The Labor Code of the Philippines (Presidential Decree No. 442, 1974) enforces equality in the workplace, prohibiting discrimination based on sex, race, or creed (Article 3).
+Gender-based wage discrimination is also prohibited (Article 133), ensuring men and women receive equal pay for work of equal value.
+The 1987 Philippine Constitution provides the foundational framework, guaranteeing that all persons shall have the right to equal protection of the laws (Article III, Section 1).
+Subsequent legislation has addressed discrimination on the basis of gender, age, disability, mental health, social status, and sexual orientation.

+One of the earliest comprehensive anti-discrimination laws was the Magna Carta for Persons with Disability (Republic Act No. 7277), enacted in 1992.
+This law safeguards persons with disabilities from unfair treatment, particularly in employment, education, transportation, health, and access to public services.
+It mandates the removal of barriers and the provision of equal opportunities for full participation in society.
+The Anti-Sexual Harassment Act of 1995 (Republic Act 7877) considers it discriminatory when a sexual favor is required as a condition for hiring, continued employment, promotion, or receiving benefits (Section 3).
+Employees who refuse such demands cannot be unfairly treated, deprived of opportunities, or subjected to adverse employment actions.
+In 2000, the Solo Parents' Welfare Act (Republic Act 8972) was enacted in 2000.
+It safeguards solo parents from employment discrimination (Section 7).